Blue Jays RHP Sanchez comes clean on suitcase injury

 Sanchez acknowledged Wednesday that the bruised right index finger that has sidelined him for the past two months occurred when his finger got caught in a falling suitcase.
 The incident happened June 21, hours before Sanchez took the mound in Los Angeles against the Angels with about 180 friends and family from his hometown of Barstow, California, in the crowd.

-Sanchez says part of the reason he stayed quiet about his injury was the attention Kansas City catcher Salvador Perez received for spraining a ligament in his knee while carrying a suitcase up the stairs just before opening day.
-Perez didn’t return until April 24.
+Sanchez (3-5, 3.52) said part of the reason he stayed quiet about his injury was the attention Kansas City catcher Salvador Perez received for spraining the medial collateral ligament in his left knee while carrying a suitcase up the stairs in his home just before opening day.
+Perez did not return until April 24.